labiybafakh/labiybafakh.github.io/_pages/about.md

 Hi, I am Labiyb!

 I am a final-year PhD student at Department of Mechanical Systems Engineering of Tokyo Metropolitan University, advised by Professor Naoyuki Takesue.
 My research interest is developing and enhancing capability of an ornithopter mimicking a real bird.
-I participated and 3rd place on World Robot Summit @IFAC 2023 on Customer Interacton Task using a service robot.
+During my PhD, I participated and got the 3rd place on World Robot Summit @IFAC 2023 on Customer Interacton Task using a service robot.

-In 2018, I graduated from Politeknik Elektronika Negeri Surbaya with Bachelor of Engineering in Computer Engineering.
+In 2018, I graduated from Electronic Engineering Polytechnic Institute of Surabaya/Politeknik Elektronika Negeri Surabaya with Bachelor of Engineering in Computer Engineering.
 During my bachelor, I participated on some competitions to shape my skills in robotics.
 I won Indonesian Robocon 2016 and 2nd Runner-up on ABU Robocon 2016.
 My undergraduate thesis is navigation on omnidirectional mobile robot implemented on a soccer robot.

-In 2021, I gradauted from Tokyo Metropolitan University with Master of Engineering in Mechanical Systems Engineering.
+In 2021, I graduated from Tokyo Metropolitan University with Master of Engineering in Mechanical Systems Engineering.
 In the begining of master course, I joined World Robot Summit Trial Competition 2019 in Tokyo, Japan.
 My master thesis is investigation and development of a flapping robot with tail control.

-I want to utilize expertise in Embedded Systems, Mechatronics, and Robotics to create innovative and impactful solution for society.
+I want to utilize expertise in Embedded Systems, Robotics, and Mechatronics to create innovative and impactful solution for society.